-whose properties, already investigated in \cite{Atiyah-Singer:I}, lead Atiyah-Singer to reduce its computation to the case of a Euclidean space equipped with a torus action \cite{Atiyah-Singer:I}.

-In \cite{julg1982induction}, Julg associated with any $G$-transversally elliptic operator $P$ a $\k$-homology class $[P]\in\k\k(C(M)\rtimes G ,\mathbb{C})$ as well as its restricted class in $\k\k(C^*G , \mathbb{C})$, an index class closely related with the Atiyah-Singer distribution through the Connes-Chern character.
-In \cite{BV:IndEquiTransversal}, Berline and Vergne proved an index theorem for $G$-transversely elliptic operators, in the world of equivariant cohomology.
-More recently, Kasparov extended all known $\k$-theory constructions for transversely elliptic operators to the larger class of proper actions on complete manifolds.
+In \cite{julg1982induction} Julg associated with any $G$-transversally elliptic operator $P$, a K-homolo\-gy class $[P]\in\k\k(C(M)\rtimes G ,\mathbb{C})$ whose restriction class in $\k\k(C^*G , \mathbb{C})$ is an index class closely related to the Atiyah-Singer distribution through the Connes-Chern character.
+In \cite{BV:IndEquiTransversal}, Berline and Vergne proved an index theorem for $G$-transversally elliptic operators in the context of equivariant cohomology.
+More recently, Kasparov has extended all known K-theory constructions for transversally elliptic operators to a larger class of proper actions on complete manifolds.
 In this context, although the index class is not defined, the Julg class $[P]$ still makes sense and plays the role of the index class, see \cite{Kasparov:KKindex}.
 It is worth pointing out that Kasparov even proved many index theorems as equalities in his bivariant $\k$-theory.